 Universal Safety Oversight Audit Programme Continuous Monitoring Approach (USOAP CMA)

-Since the launch of USOAP CMA computer-based training (CBT) in 2011, 1 281 participants from States and regional organizations have taken part.
+ICAO also provides USOAP CMA computer-based training (CBT) and, since its launch in 2011, 1 336 participants from 116 States and 15 international/regional organizations have taken part.